Linus Torvalds: The Linus/Linux connection

 Initially, Torvalds wanted to call the kernel he developed Freax (a combination of "free", "freak", and the letter X to indicate that it was a Unix-like system), but his friend Ari Lemmke, who administered the FTP server where the kernel was first hosted, named Torvalds' directory linux.

 Authority and trademark

-As of 2006, approximately 2% of the Linux kernel was written by Torvalds himself.
-Because thousands have contributed to it, his percentage is still one of the largest.
+As of 2006, approximately 2% of the Linux kernel was written by Torvalds.
+Despite the thousands who have contributed to it, his percentage is still one of the largest.
 However, he said in 2012 that his own personal contribution is now mostly merging code written by others, with little programming.
 He retains the highest authority to decide which new code is incorporated into the standard Linux kernel.

 Torvalds holds the Linux trademark and monitors its use, chiefly through the Linux Mark Institute.

 Other software

 Git

 On 3 April 2005, Torvalds began development on Git, version control software that later became widely used.
-On 26 July 2005, he turned over Git's maintenance to Junio Hamano, a major project contributor.